matthewearl/matthewearl.github.io/_posts/2015-03-05-efficient-pwm.md

 My problem was to generate an output voltage to use as a reference for driving the DC motor attached to the telescope.
-The voltage would be determined by some logic in an AVR on the control board.

-My plan was to attach a low-pass RC filter to one of the digital output pins, and set up one of the AVR's timers to regularly fire.
+The voltage would be determined by some logic in an AVR on the control board, and a low-pass RC filter would be attached to one of the digital output pins.
+A timer would be running on the AVR triggering an interrupt service routine (ISR) at regular intervals.
 The timer ISR would set the state of the output pin either high or low in order to attain the required output voltage after the filter stage.
 This post discusses the algorithm to use in the ISR.

-Note there is no feedback from the filtered output back into the MCU.

 ## The Naive Solution